-The Rhodes College missing student policy relates to students who reside in on-campus student housing.
-Rhodes College will report to the appropriate contract person and to the Memphis Police Department any student who has been determined to be missing from campus.
-If any member of the Rhodes community believes that a student who lives in on-campus housing is missing, the community member is urged to report this to one of the individuals or organizations on the list below:

-- Associate Vice President for Student Life and Dean of Students

-- Associate Vice President of Campus Safety
+- The Rhodes College missing student policy is directed toward students who reside in on-campus student housing.
+Rhodes College will report to the student's appropriate contact person and to the Memphis Police Department any student who has been determined to be missing. - If any member of the Rhodes community believes that a student who lives in on-campus housing is missing from campus, one of the individuals or organizations on the list below should be contacted. - Dean of Students - Director of Residence Life - Director of Campus Safety - Rhodes College Campus Safety - Memphis Police Department - 2.
+When a campus official other than Campus Safety receives a report that a student is missing, the report must be referred to Campus Safety immediately for investigation.

-- Director of Residence Life

-- Director of Campus Safety

-- Rhodes College Campus Safety

-- Memphis Police Department

-When a campus official other than Campus Safety receives a report that a student is missing, these officials must refer the reporter to Campus Safety immediately for investigation.
 The Campus Safety Department will initiate a "Missing Student" report.
 The College will take reasonable and prudent steps to locate the student.
-Campus Safety may contact the Memphis Police Department for assistance in its investigation.
-Students can identify either a contact person or persons whom Rhodes College shall notify within 24 hours of the determination by Campus Safety or the Memphis Police Department that a student is missing.
+Campus Safety may contact the Memphis Police Department for assistance in its investigation. - 3.
+Students can identify a contact person whom Rhodes College shall notify upon determination, by either Campus Safety or the Memphis Police Department, that a student is missing. - 4.
+This contact information will be confidential and will be accessible only to authorized campus officials and will be disclosed only to law enforcement personnel in furtherance of the missing student investigation. - 5.
+Students under 18 years of age and are not emancipated, a custodial parent or guardian must be notified that the student is missing, in addition to notifying any additional contact person designated by the student. - 6.
+Rhodes College will notify the Memphis Police Department upon determination that the student is missing, unless a local law enforcement agency determines the student is missing.

-This contact information will be confidential and will be accessible only to authorized campus officials, and will be disclosed only to law enforcement personnel in furtherance of the missing student investigation.
-Once a student has been determined to be missing, Rhodes College will take the following actions no later than 24 hours from the determination:
+Once a student has been determined to be missing, Rhodes College will take the following actions:

 - 1. Notify the emergency contact person named by the missing student.
-The College will attempt notification by all methods of contact provided by the missing student. - 2.
-Notify the student's custodial parent or legal guardian if the missing student is under the age of 18 and not emancipated.

-3. Notify the Memphis Police Department if they were not already involved in the missing person investigation.
+Notification will be made by all methods of contact provided by the missing student. - 2.
+Notify the student's custodial parent or legal guardian if the missing student is under the age of 18 and not emancipated. - 3.
+Notify the Memphis Police Department if it was not already involved in the missing person investigation.